askebos/enchantments/index.md

 ##### Readings
 - Davies, Owen. [‘Cunning-Folk in the Medical Market-Place during the Nineteenth Century’](https://doi.org/10.1017/S0025727300064711).
 Medical History 43, no. 1 (1999): 55–73.

 - Jason Ānanda Josephson Storm, “Max Weber and the Rationalization of Magic,” Yelle and Trein edt., Narratives of Disenchantment and Secularization, Bloomsbury, 2020, 31-50.
-(To be circulated on [registration](https://www.eventbrite.co.uk/e/enchantment-in-the-history-of-capitalism-roundtable-1-on-magic-theology-tickets-205667867127).)

 - Jason Ānanda Josephson Storm, “The Stars are Down: Preliminary Remarks toward Theorizing Capitalism and ‘Enchantment'” Draft paper.
-(To be circulated on [registration](https://www.eventbrite.co.uk/e/enchantment-in-the-history-of-capitalism-roundtable-1-on-magic-theology-tickets-205667867127).)

-(Please contact [Astrid](https://twitter.com/askebos) or [Anat](mailto:arosenberg@idc.ac.il) if you have difficulties accessing the readings.)
+(Note that copies of the readings are circulated upon [registration](https://www.eventbrite.co.uk/e/enchantment-in-the-history-of-capitalism-roundtable-1-on-magic-theology-tickets-205667867127).)

 ##### Meeting notes
 TBC